Post

 Military Benefits

 While the perks afforded by the credit cards in this post are certainly decent if used optimally, the benefits of these cards goes from “hm, I guess these benefits really are worth the annual fee” to “gee whiz how is this possible” if you’re in the military; this is all because the annual fees for many credit cards are waived for military members.
 This is due to the Military Lending Act (MLA) and the Servicemembers Civil Relief Act (SCRA).
+As a result of these programs, some American credit card companies such as American Express and Chase waive the annual fees on their credit cards.

 That’s right - active duty, or national guard and reserves on 30 day active duty orders (and their military spouses!) can open top tier credit cards such as the Amex Platinum, Amex Gold, Chase Sapphire Reserve, and the Chase Sapphire Preffered and pay no annual fees.